 At the top you can see the remaining range in hours along with the representative colour of each of the modes (green, yellow and red for the plus to minus level; blue for the customisation which is specific to each sports profile).
 You can quickly change modes by simply pressing the top button, or enter the options menu (by pressing down) to see the details of each mode.

-The battery hours shown are "real time", that is, with the battery remaining in the clock, it indicates the maximum duration that can be reached.
+The battery hours shown are "in real time".
+That is, with the remaining battery life of the watch, it indicates the maximum battery life that can be reached.

 The battery mode is not only set at the beginning of your workout, you can also set it in the middle of your workout.